US students held for two weeks in Denmark following dispute with Uber driver

 The students were held for 10 days in pre-trial detention in a Danish prison.
 “There were two of us in a pretty small jail cell, in bunk beds.
 We spent 23 hours a day in the cell.
 We had one hour a day of yard time, and were allowed to make one phone call a week,” Ray said.

-On Monday, the young men were released without charges.
-Their passports have been confiscated, and they are now required to report daily to police in Denmark until their court hearing on April 24.
+On Monday, the young men were released from prison.
+According to the Copenhagen Police, they are still charged and are not allowed to leave to leave Denmark.
+Their passports have now been confiscated and they are now required to report daily to police in Denmark until their court hearing on April 24.

 Originally from Chicago, Ray is a student at Miami University in Ohio.
 He is hopeful that he will be able to return home by May.
 “I’m just going to try and have a positive attitude and hope that they can resolve the case,” Ray told ABC.